-The Centre for Research in Data Science (CDS) aims to develop cutting edge pure research in Artificial Intelligence, Data Science and Future Computing, linking fundamental science to real-world applications.
+The Centre for Data Science (CDS) aims to develop cutting edge pure research in Artificial Intelligence, Data Science and Future Computing, linking fundamental science to real-world applications.

 Data Science deals with the analysis and exploitation of large amounts of data (Big Data) drawing together disciplines as diverse as Computer Science, Artificial Intelligence, Statistics and Mathematics.
-The centre is organised according to three key themes:
+The Centre is organised according to four key themes:

 - Health and Life Sciences

 - Novel Algorithms and the use of Data Science and High-Performance Computing in Science and Technology

 The Centre functions according to a multidisciplinary research approach that is unique to the field.

 The multidisciplinary significance of Big Data and High-Performance Computing

 Artificial Intelligence and the Data Economy is one of the UK government’s Grand Challenges.
 Whilst policymakers approach this as a distinct challenge, the reality is that the management of Big Data is at the core of the other three Grand Challenges as well: Future of Mobility, Clean Growth and the Ageing Society.

 The Centre aims to address these challenges via the development of transversal competencies that serve to inform differing areas of Science, Technology, Engineering and Social Sciences.
 This structure will allow for researchers of different experiences but common interests to be brought together, creating a supportive research environment within which these varied disciplines can further the progress of each other.
 This is achieved not only through collaboration within the Centre, but also with other centres in the university, and internationally.